douglasdaly/us-mexico-border-crossings/README.md

  - pers161.csv.zip
  - spouse161.csv.zip

 Once you've acquired these files you'll need to copy them into the `data/raw/` directory.
+You can verify the files you copied by checking them against the sha-1 hashes in the `mmp_files.sha1` file.

 ## License